 Technology is an integral part of teaching and learning in the Senior School at All Saints Anglican School.
 Presently we have over 150 computers in laptop banks around the Senior School, six Electronic Learning Centres (ELCs) including specialist labs for Business, Graphics and PE, the ongoing rollout of electronic whiteboards, and wireless connectivity for those students who choose to bring their own device.

-From 2019, all Senior School students will be part of the one-to-one computing programme.
+All Senior School students are part of the one-to-one computing program.
 Students will receive a laptop at the start of Year 10 and retain this laptop throughout their senior schooling.
-The One-to-One Programme will ensure an appropriate tool is provided to allow students to be the best they can be, and support teachers in this endeavour.
+The One-to-One Program will ensure an appropriate tool is provided to allow students to be the best they can be, and support teachers in this endeavour.